dan-kushnaryov/react-gadget-template/README.md

 ## Run demos

+Start the `versal preview` command and run selenium test suite against it

 ```
 gulp demos
 ```

 Any arguments are passed to `nightwatch`.
-For example if you want to run a single group of tests:
+For example if you want to run a single group of tests

 ```
 gulp demos --group sanity